jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 <img src="./scihub_total_available_articles.png" alt="Favicon">
 <figcaption>Figure 4.
 Articles available in Sci-Hub database vs. total number of articles according to Crossref index.
 Taken from Elbakyan, A. (2025).
 "From Black Open Access to Open Access of Color: Accepting the Diversity of Approaches towards Free Science"</figcaption>

 For books, unless they have a DOI, you won't find them on Sci-Hub.

-For books you need to use LibGen and search with an International Standard Book Number (ISBN) code.
+If what you are looking is books you need to use LibGen and, instead of a DOI, you search with the International Standard Book Number (ISBN) code.

 Finally, I strongly suggest always searching with the DOI of an article.